 If you’re experiencing morning sickness, you’ve probably noticed that there are nausea triggers everywhere.
-Certain smells, food and sights may cause you to become nauseous, and controlling that in the workplace can be extremely difficult.
-So, what you do to minimise these negative symptoms of pregnancy?
+Certain smells, food, and sights may cause you to become nauseous, and controlling that in the workplace can be extremely difficult.
+So, what you do to minimize these negative symptoms of pregnancy?

 4. Meal prep